 This all happens automatically and without any intervention on part of the user.
 That said, software can (and will) break and so these files may not get cleaned out properly.
 And when that happens, a large amount of storage will be lumped into the ‘Other’ category.
 The good news is, your proactiveness in dealing with this issue should pay off.

 It’s actually fairly easy to recover your usable storage lost to ‘Other’ space hogs by specifically targeting certain items.
-In this post, we’ll lay out a few different techniques to help keep ‘Other’ iOS storage from ballooning out of control.
+In this post, we’ll lay out a few different techniques to decrease ‘Other’ storage on your iPhone or iPad.

 iOS doesn’t break down the ‘Other’ storage category, but iTunes does.